openeew/openeew/README.md

 Enjoy!
 Give us [feedback](https://github.com/openeew/openeew/issues) if you have suggestions on how to improve this information.

 ## License
-This information is licensed under the Apache Software License, Version 2.
+This project is licensed under the Apache Software License, Version 2, unless otherwise stated.
 Separate third party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1 (DCO)](https://developercertificate.org/) and the [Apache Software License, Version 2](http://www.apache.org/licenses/LICENSE-2.0.txt).

+OpenEEW data on AWS is licensed under CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/).